ULTIMATE-YORK/ULTIMATE/README.md

 # ULTIMATE Multi-model Stochastic System Modelling, Verification and Synthesis Framework

-The ULTIMATE tool supports the formal representation, verification and synthesis of multi-model stochastic systems.
+ULTIMATE supports the formal representation, verification and synthesis of multi-model stochastic systems.
 These are combinations of heterogenous, interdependent stochastic models (discrete and continuous-time Markov chains, Markov decision processes, stochastic games, etc.) required for verifying the dependability and performance of modern software-intensive systems.

 Through its unique integration of multiple probabilistic and parametric model checking paradigms, and underpinned by a novel verification method for handling model interdependencies, ULTIMATE unifies&mdash;for the first time&mdash;the modelling of probabilistic and nondeterministic uncertainty, discrete and continuous time, partial observability, and the use of both Bayesian and frequentist inference to exploit domain knowledge and data about the modelled system and its context.